nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 You are encouraged to plant the logout-bearing module on the very first module in your apps module tree in order to avoid cycling through others down the stack

 ## Multi-user login
-Talk about `loginAs` flow for both mechanisms.
+Talk about `impersonate` flow for both mechanisms.
 What happens when I logout in that mode?
 How do I switch between users?